junnhssn/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_13_Lab_a.md

 1. From the Cloud Shell pane, run the following to create a new Azure AD application that you will associate with the service principal you create in the subsequent steps of this task:

+   > **NOTE!!
+Replace DID with your unique deployment ID, Which can be found under the enviornment details page.**

    ```powershell
    $password = 'Pa55w.rd1234.@z304'
    $securePassword = ConvertTo-SecureString -Force -AsPlainText -String $password